Manuteaa/dbd_autoSkillCheck/README.md

 - A big thanks to [hemlock12](https://github.com/hemlock12) for the data collection help !
 - Thanks to [SouthernFrenzy](https://github.com/SouthernFrenzy) for the help and time to manage the discord server
-- Thanks [KevinSade](https://github.com/KevinSade) for the guides and contribution to the discord server
+- Thanks [KevinSade](https://github.com/KevinSade) for the contribution to the discord server